 - Slightly undercook your noodles - This will prevent them from turning mushy and sticky when stir-frying.
 For me, I will cook them a minute or two less than the suggested cooking time on the package.

 - Rinse noodles under cold water after cooking - This especially holds true for soba, as it tends to clump together more easily.
-Rinsing will remove excess starch that cause noodles to stick together, and also stop them from cooking further.
+Rinsing will remove excess starch that causes noodles to stick together, and also stop them from cooking further.

 - Use a large enough pan - This will help prevent ingredients from leaping out from pan during cooking.